jasperan/pytorch-tensorflow/1_getting_started_with_pytorch_on_oci.md

 As Tensorflow was created a year before, it gained popularity quickly in the Data Science world, and this increase can be observed in the general sentiment of these libraries, as well as by comparing the number of commits in both open-source repositories, where [TensorFlow](https://github.com/tensorflow/tensorflow) has about 3 times the number of stars in GitHub than [PyTorch's](https://github.com/pytorch/pytorch).

-It's clear that nowadays, Data Science is growing very rapidly since we have an ever-increasing amount of unstructured (and structured!) data available to us.
-It's our job to understand this data and make sense of it.
-At the second half of the 20th century, Artificial Intelligence (AI) as we know it today was created.
-This allowed humans to "relax" their complex calculations, while delegating this job to a machine.
-Machine Learning has since become an important part of everyday life, even if it's not apparent at the beginning:
+It’s clear that nowadays, Data Science is growing very rapidly since we have an ever-increasing amount of unstructured (and structured!) data available to us.
+It’s our job to understand this data and make sense of it.
+In the second half of the 20th century, Artificial Intelligence (AI) as we know it today was created.
+This allowed humans to “relax” their complex calculations, while delegating this job to a machine.
+Machine Learning has since become an important part of everyday life, even if it’s not apparent:
-- Email spam filters are based on ML models,
+- Email spam filters are based on ML models
-- Advanced video-game anti cheating systems (to prevent hackers) are based on ML models, that compare data from legitimate players to data from cheaters and analyzes divergence to determine unfair play,
+- Advanced video-game anti cheating systems (to prevent hackers) are based on ML models, that compare data from legitimate players to data from cheaters and analyzes divergence to determine unfair play
-- Netflix and Amazon Prime's suggestions on what to watch are based on a ML model that analyzes your taste and makes similar recommendations
+- Netflix and Amazon Prime’s suggestions for what to watch are based on a ML model that analyzes your taste and makes similar recommendations
-- Tesla's autopilot driving software is based on computer vision and ML models that make real-time decisions on driving in society,
+- Tesla’s autopilot driving software is based on computer vision and ML models that make real-time decisions on driving in society
-- and many more examples.

 ## Why we need PyTorch

-PyTorch is a great library that synergyzes very well with Python.
-When performing data analysis with Python, we need to understand that Python's interpreter is limited to execute on only one processor.
-This is called the GIL or Global Interpreter Lock, a mutex that allows only one thread to execute the interpreter (this can be avoided by implementing code with the **multiprocessing** module).
-However, most household computers and non-professional equipment rarely come with more than 16/32 cores, which means that we can theoretically improve the code optimization by 16/32-fold at maximum; unless we use the GPU to help us.
+PyTorch is a great library that synergizes very well with Python.
+When performing data analysis with Python, we need to understand that Python’s interpreter is limited to execute on only one processor.
+This is called the GIL or Global Interpreter Lock, a mutex that allows only one thread to execute the interpreter (this can be avoided by implementing code with the **multiprocessing module**).
+However, most household computers and non-professional equipment rarely come with more than 16/32 cores, which means that we can theoretically improve the code optimization by 16/32-fold at maximum unless we use the GPU to help us.

-Luckily for us, PyTorch is GPU friendly: we can execute our code in CPUs, GPUs and even TPUs: Tensor Processing Unit, a specific unit of hardware developed by Google designed to be used for AI/ML purposes mostly.
+Luckily for us, PyTorch is GPU friendly: we can execute our code in CPUs, GPUs and even TPUs, Tensor Processing Units, which is a specific unit of hardware developed by Google designed to be used for AI/ML purposes mostly.

 From a mathematical perspective, a tensor is a group of data.
 A number is equivalent to a rank-0 tensor; a 1-dimensional array (vector) is a rank-1 tensor and a matrix is a rank-2 tensor.
 This goes on and on for more dimensions until we get a rank-n tensor.